 Landowners identify to the SWF a portion of their property that is good wildlife habitat that they would like to place a conservation easement on.
-The SWF will then get an assessment done on the property and based on the number of acres that qualify as wildlife habitat the SWF will pay the landowner 25% of the appraised value to place the conservation easement on the property.
+The SWF will then get an assessment done on the property and based on the number of acres that qualify as wildlife habitat the SWF will compensate the landowner to place a conservation easement on the property.
 This is a registered interest in the property that ensures that the portion of wildlife habitat placed under the easement remain in it’s natural state for perptuity.